Physical Education - Human Performance (Master of Science in Education)

 2. Non-refundable $35 application processing fee.

-3. Official transcripts from all colleges/universities with degrees posted.
+3. Official transcripts from the baccalaureate degree awarding institution and all transcripts from institutions where post-baccalaureate work has been completed.
 To be considered for admission, applicants must hold a degree from an institutionally accredited institution or its foreign equivalent.
 (Students who have previously attended JSU do not need to request a transcript from the university.)

 4. Three Graduate Reference Forms completed by individuals who can provide qualitative assessment of the applicant’s potential for success in graduate coursework.
 Reference forms will be submitted electronically.
 Instructions for submission will be sent through email to the applicant upon submission of the online graduate application.